liulab-dfci/TRUST4/README.md

 TRUST4 depends on [pthreads](http://en.wikipedia.org/wiki/POSIX_Threads) and samtools depends on [zlib](http://en.wikipedia.org/wiki/Zlib).
 For MacOS, TRUST4 has been successfully compiled with gcc_darwin17.7.0 and gcc_9.2.0 installed by Homebrew.

 TRUST4 is also available form [Bioconda](https://anaconda.org/bioconda/trust4).
-You can install TRUST4 with `conda install -c bioconda trust4`
+You can install TRUST4 with `conda install -c bioconda trust4` or use the docker container `docker pull quay.io/biocontainers/trust4:<tag>` (see [trust4/tags](https://quay.io/repository/biocontainers/trust4?tab=tags) for valid values for <tag>).

 ### Usage